Table of Contents

 Introduction

 “…the atmospheric pressure measured with your own barometer remains the most important indication of weather changes at your location.
-To evaluate present weather or to forecast coming weather, we need accurate barometric pressure…” Dr. David Burch, author of The Barometer Handbook.
+To evaluate present weather or to forecast coming weather, we need accurate barometric pressure…”__Dr.
+David Burch, author of The Barometer Handbook.

 Barometric sensors measure the ever-changing weight/pressure of the atmosphere around us.
 Measuring these changes is one of the most important aspects of meteorology, and for aviation it is safety-critical as it keeps aircraft away from the ground and from each other.

-If you were like me, I skipped over the barometer section when I first purchased my weather station.
+If you were like me, I skipped over the barometer section of the manual when I first purchased my weather station.
 Although I consider myself a reasonably technical person, the instructions in the manual were baffling.
 After several frustrating attempts to follow the scant barometer instructions, I gave up and went on to set up the rest of the station.
 I left the weather station uncalibrated for some months until I stumbled across wxforum.net.

 However, a helpful wxforum.net forum member got me going and soon after, my barometer was finally set up and operational.